AndroidNextdoor/aws-kickstarter/README.md

 ![img_1.png](img_1.png)

 Next apply the terraform in `./workshop_kickstarter` with aws access keys from the root AWS account.

 After successfully applying the terraform, remove any keys associated with your root account.

-As the root user, enable console access for the DevOpsAdmin, DevOps and PowerUser.
+As the root user navigate to the "Security credentials" section under an account to enable console access for the DevOpsAdmin, DevOps and PowerUsers.
 ![img.png](img.png)
 Do not enable console access for Pipeline Users.